strika/cryogen-website/resources/templates/md/pages/papers.md

  :page-index 0
  :navbar? false}

+#### Why Functional Programming Matters by John Hughes

+The paper was originally published in 1984.
+It discusses advantages of functional programming over "conventional" languages.
+In particular, it discusses how higher order functions and lazy evaluation contribute to modularity.

+I found useful that the paper clearly expresses how 2 major ideas from functional programming contribute to the overall functional programming style.

 #### The Humble Programmer by Edsger W. Dijkstra

 The Humble Programmer is the ACM Turing award Lecture by